PayU/api-schema-builder/README.md

         * `body`:
             * `validate`: ajv validator that check: body only.
             * `errors`: in case of fail validation it return array of errors, otherwise return null
+        * `responses`: contain array of statusCodes
+            * `statusCode`:
+                * `validate`: ajv validator that check body and headers.
+                * `errors`: in case of fail validation it return array of errors, otherwise return null

 ##### Options